 He made a U-turn and hightailed it back to Calgary with a mission to create, in his own unique way, an epic neighbourhood gathering place.

 Shortly after his South American odyssey, Billy visited his Grandma Gladys in Helena, Montana.
 One evening, he grabbed a plain white container of locally made ice cream with the word “Huckleberry” written on the lid.
 With a spoon in hand, he dove into a life changing pint of decedent ice cream, rendered deep purple from the local huckleberries that flavoured it.
 Equally as impressive was that the ice cream was made at a small-batch ice cream shop just down the road.

 Billy never looked back.
 He woke up the next morning determined to make the best ice cream Calgary had ever tasted.
 As he drafted a business plan, he resolved to build an ice cream business that would serve three distinct purposes.

 The very first Village Ice Cream opened up shop in 2012 in a plain old building on an almost impossible to find cul-de-sac in Victoria Park.
-A decade later, with locations in Britannia Plaza, Garrison Woods, and Bridgeland, Village Ice Cream remains in hot pursuit of cold perfection.
+A decade later, with locations in Britannia Plaza, Garrison Woods, Bridgeland, and University District, Village Ice Cream remains in hot pursuit of cold perfection.

 Billy and his wife Tetiana continue to play a significant role in the daily operations of Village Ice Cream, when they aren’t chasing after their two young boys.
 Billy’s favorite flavour, you ask?
 Guide’s Mint!